mdancho84/mdancho84.github.io/_posts/2020-06-05-timetk-vesion-2-announcement.md

 ![plot of chunk unnamed-chunk-5](/figure/source/2020-06-05-timetk-vesion-2-announcement/unnamed-chunk-5-1.png)

-### Inspect autocorrelation, partial autocorrelation (and cross correlations too)...
+### 4. Inspect autocorrelation, partial autocorrelation (and cross correlations too)

 And we can search the Autocorrelation and Partial Autocorrelation.